ashiqf/powerplatform/README.md

 # powerplatform
-There will be templates to flows &amp; Power Apps on this repo
+There will be templates to the Power Platform projects on this repo